2.1 Responsibilities of Data and Safety Monitoring Boards

 The DSMB is responsible for assuring the NINDS that study participants are not exposed to unnecessary or unreasonable risks and that the study is being conducted according to high scientific and ethical standards.
 Specifically, the DSMB will:

-Advise the NINDS and the study investigators as to whether a protocol should continue as scheduled or undergo a modification due to findings that emerged as a result of the monitoring process.
+After each review, the DSMB will advise the NINDS and the study investigators as to whether a protocol should continue as scheduled or undergo a modification due to findings that emerged as a result of the monitoring process.

 The NINDS-appointed DSMB has an advisory role to the institute.
 The voting members may include physicians, laboratory scientists, statisticians, ethicists and patient advocates.
 Collectively, they will have appropriate expertise in the relevant scientific and safety monitoring areas.
 The precise number of DSMB members and their areas of expertise will be dictated by the complexity of the study.
 Study PIs may suggest to the NINDS appropriate individuals to serve on the DSMB.